 It was fitting that, as the only Tour Billy from New England, Noah would perform for the 93rd and final time as a Tour Billy on Sunday, June 23, 2013 in New England — Hartford, CT, at the Bushnell Center for the Performing Arts — which was the last stop in North America for the tour.

 But this wasn’t to be the end of his Billy journey.
 There was to be more to come.
 In the summer of 2014, Noah was named to the cast of the regional production of BETM being mounted at the Ogunquit Playhouse in Maine.
 There, he would alternate performances with a brand new Billy, Sam Faulkner.
 Noah did 24 more performances as Billy at Ogunquit between June 25 and July 26, 2014.

-And that still wasn’t to be his last show as Billy Elliot.
+And that still wasn’t planned to be his last show as Billy Elliot.
 It was announced that Noah would be the sole Billy in the cast of a regional production of the show at two California theaters in 2015.
-The first of these is a the La Mirada Theatre from January 16 to February 8, 2015, to be followed by a short run at the Alex Theatre in Glendale, CA from February 20-22, 2015.
+The first of these was to be at the La Mirada Theatre from January 16 to February 8, 2015, to be followed by a short run at the Alex Theatre in Glendale, CA from February 20-22, 2015.

 Editor’s Note: On Saturday, 10-Jan-2015, while in rehearsal for the La Mirada show, Noah broke his arm.
-He has had to withdraw from the show there and has been replaced by former North American Tour castmate Mitchell Tobin.
+He had to withdraw from the show there and was replaced by former North American Tour cast mate Mitchell Tobin.